AddressFinder/addressfinder-woocommerce/readme.txt

 2. Search for `woocommerce-addressfinder`
 3. Press the Install Now button
 4. Activate the plugin through the 'Plugins' screen in WordPress
-5. Use the WooCommerce -> Settings -> Checkout screen to input your AddressFinder API keys.
+5. Use the WooCommerce -> Settings -> Payments screen to input your AddressFinder API keys.
 6. Done

 New users can register for a free account at one of these links: